It’s been all over the news, scams are on the rise. Here is what to look out for and what you should do.

 Access to your Mobile Phone

 The number of SMS messages that are scam related has exploded in recent months.
 The type of message you may receive can vary.
-A very common one is a SMS that is received by you for a recent purchase and a number to call for you to dispute the purchase.
+A very common one is a.
+SMS you may receive for a recent purchase and a number to call to dispute the purchase.
 Most people will call the number to dispute the purchase which they obviously didn’t make.
 If you need to dispute a transaction that has appeared on your bank statement, call your bank!

-With the number of attacks focusing mobile devices on the rise, it is time to think about having your mobile device managed.
-If you have access to organisational data on your mobile device it should be managed by your managed service provider or IT department.
+With the number of attacks focusing on mobile devices skyrocketing, it is time to think about having your mobile device managed.
+If employees have access to organisational data on mobile devices, they should be managed by your managed service provider or IT department.
 Managed mobile devices cannot have applications installed on them that are not approved by the people who are managing them.
-Should your staff fall for a scam, your data stays safe.
+This way, should your staff fall for a scam, your data stays safe.